therealvan/ProjectManager/README.md

 # ProjectManager

 ## Description
-ProjectManager is an automated project management tool using Node.js and Git.
-It allows initializing, updating, and managing a GitHub repository, generating a file tree, listing functions in JS files, and consolidating code into an exploitable file.
+ProjectManager is an automated project management tool using Node.js It allows initializing, updating, and managing a GitHub by only speaking to Grok

 ## Prerequisites
 - Node.js installed